 “Georgia is attracting increasing attention throughout the world as a country with exceptional tourism dynamics, and we are all aware of the immense effect tourism has on economic development.
 We are eager to welcome Les Roches, one of the world’s top hospitality schools, to partner with the Business and Technology University and start training high-level managers,” said Giorgi Kvirikashvili, Prime Minister of Georgia.

-The program will be delivered through a blended-learning model consisting of a two-week practical arts session in Les Roches Marbella, Spain and distance learning classes at the Business and Technology University in Tbilisi.
+The program will be delivered through a blended-learning model consisting of a two-week practical arts session in Les Roches Marbella, Spain, and distance learning classes at the Business and Technology University in Tbilisi.
 The executive hotel management diploma program offers students the flexibility to pursue a postgraduate education while remaining in their current positions.
 The first intake is scheduled for November 2018.

-“Talent is going to be the key component that defines countries who are capable of taking the lead as tourist destinations.
+“Talent is going to be the key component that defines countries that are capable of taking the lead as tourist destinations.
 Georgia has exceptional qualities to be one of those leaders and we are eager for Les Roches to collaborate so that the country’s professionals also stand out and extend their leadership worldwide,” said Carlos Díez de la Lastra.